Milwaukee Will and Trust Attorneys

 There are benefits to having a trust and a last will.
 It often makes sense to have both in place.

 A revocable living trust designates a successor trustee to manage your property if you die or become incapacitated.
-A living trust is created, property is transferred to the trust, and you are the donor and original trustee.
-You continue to manage all property in the trust knowing a plan is in place to ensure a seamless transition if you become unable to manage your affairs.
+A living trust is created, property is transferred to the trust and you are the donor and original trustee.
+You continue to manage all property in the trust, knowing a plan is in place for a seamless transition if you become unable to manage your affairs.

 Property in a living trust does not require probate.
 Unlike the contents of a will, your trust documents will not become public record.